Bylaws (revised November 2014, pending President's Cabinet approval)

 - Assume the responsibilities, powers and prerogative of the president during that officer’s absence.

-- Ensure the recording of the NESC minutes during the meeting and publication of the minutes to the NESC council members within two weeks of the meeting.
+- Ensure the recording of the NESC minutes during the meeting and publication of the minutes to the NESC members within two weeks of the meeting.
 Request publication of minutes on the website by NESC member in charge of updating the website.

 - Ensure any edits are sent to the editor of the website and original minutes are corrected before the next meeting.